 A look at wet weight.
 While this shoe is lightweight, it absorbs some water...but will dry quickly.

 Ultimately, the selling feature of this shoe is its wide toe box and additional cushioning in the heel.
 It features decent traction and performance throughout most metrics, making it quite versatile.
 It dries quickly, making it a decent option for the odd river crossing, but, it's not waterproof.
 Nor is it warm in the cold.
 As a result, we'd recommend it for a plethora of surfaces including dirt roads, pavement, and some technical trails.
 We wouldn't recommend it for super slippery or soft surfaces or even super technical trails with big rocks.
 Overall, a great, wide trail shoe for most trail surfaces.

 Pictured here is the main author on a solo running missing in the Grand Canyon National Park.
 We testing this shoe over rock and sand with 4,000 ft gain and loss.
 This shoe did a good job with some comfort issues along the way.

-The Topo Athletic Terraventure is built for long days on the trail.
+The Topo Athletic Terraventure suits long days on the trail.
 The wide toe box provides ample comfort and stability.
-While the outsole isn't super aggressive, it's great for all-terrain with the exception of super slippery or technical trails.
+While the outsole isn't super aggressive, it's great for all-terrain except for super slippery or technical trails.
 To boot, it has a low retail price, and proven durability on the trail.
 Overall, a great option for any trail runner seeking a wider forefoot fit!